 Absolutely!
 Follow these handy instructions to add the certification.
 When you finish the certification, we'll also send you these directions via email.

 How many workshops do I need to go to?

 That depends on which programs you attend and how many credits you plan to earn through experience.
 Three-day workshops are worth 72 credits, while two-day workshops are worth 45.

 How much experience do I need to earn my CMAS credential?

 The CMAS program is designed for M&A veterans.
-Every CMAS candidate must submit at least two experience forms.
-To qualify, each experience must be on a completed deal that is now public knowledge.
+Every CMAS candidate must demonstrate a leadership role in at least two completed deals that are now public knowledge.
+(Some exceptions may apply.
+Email [email protected] for further details.)
 The deal sponsor or other key executive leader must be able to verify your role and contribution to the deal.